radekg/yugabyte-db-multi-tenant-paas-demo/README.md

 ### Bring tenant 1 TServers back online

-If the tenant is to be re-onboarded, start the relevant TServers again:
+If the tenant is to be re-onboarded, start TServers again:

 ```sh
 docker-compose -f compose-tservers-tenant1.yml up
 ```

-These TServers are still in the balcklist, they need to be removed from the blacklist.
+These TServers are still in the blacklist so they need to be relisted.
+Remove them from the blacklist:

 ```sh
 docker exec -ti yb-master-n1 /bin/bash -c \